-We run 1NN-DTW on our test dataset from Azure-East, classifying each 60s trace as its 'nearest' training trace.
-Fig. 4 shows the accuracy of CCAnalyzer for these 12 network settings for each testing set.
-Some settings work significantly better than others.
-The most accurate 4 settings are when the bandwidth is 5mbps or 10mbps, and when the RTT is 85ms or 130ms: in these settings, simply mapping each trace to it's nearest training trace offers over 95% accuracy.
+accuracy of CCAnalyzer for 9 network settings for each testing set.
+Some settings work slightly better than others but overall accuracy across these settings is 96% (649 correct out of 675 samples).
+Misclassifications include Illinois samples misclassified as Westwood, both Reno variants.
+Similarly, BBR samples get misclassified as Vegas, both low-latency CCAs.
+The most accurate 4 settings are when the bandwidth is 5mbps or 10mbps, and when the RTT is 85ms or 130ms.
 Our ultimate design relies on voting across multiple settings in order to 'boost' our accuracy to 100%, but we want each voter to be as confident as possible: hence we restrict our measurements in CCAnalyzer to the four most accurate settings.
+In addition, we want to minimize the load on the web servers by finding a small number of network settings that can produce distinct traces.